Introduction

 - The "User added" relationship is the third type of relationship.
 One way of making the relationship "User added" is just confirming the relationship which is recommended by DvSum:

-Another method to create a "User-added" relationship is by manually adding and defining the relationship.
 To add a relationship, click on the "+" icon located in the top-right corner of the source table.
 This icon allows users to initiate the process of adding a new relationship.

 Once the "+" icon is clicked the "Add Relationship" reference view is opened.
 Here the Source table is mentioned, Users can add the Reference table from the drop-down menu and define any type of relationship